Better Diameter Bounds for Efficient Shortcuts and a Structural Criterion for Constructiveness: Introduction

 Regarding $\cO(n)$-size shortcuts, the best known diameter lower bound is $\tilde{\Omega}(n^{1/4})$ due to \cite{BodwinH23}, building upon \cite{HuangP21}. \cite{WilliamsXX24} reproduces (and slightly improves by eliminating the logarithmic factors) the same result using constructions that later inspired \cite{HoppenworthXX25}.

 \paragraph{Hopsets.}

 As hopsets are also shortcuts, all lower bounds for shortcuts naturally extend to hopsets.
-Additionally, \cite{HoppenworthXX25} shows that no $\cO(m)$-size hopsets can reduce diameters below $\Omega(n^{2/7})$, an improvement over the $\Omega(n^{2/9})$ lower bound for shortcuts.
+Additionally, \cite{HoppenworthXX25} shows that no $\cO(m)$-size hopsets can reduce hopbounds below $\Omega(n^{2/7})$, an improvement over the $\Omega(n^{2/9})$ lower bound for shortcuts.
 The proof is by observing that uniqueness of shortest paths, rather than arbitrary paths, between critical pairs is sufficient.

 On the other hand, edge sets constructed by shortcut algorithms are not necessarily hopsets.
 In fact, the folklore sampling algorithm \cite{UllmanY91} and the original greedy approach \cite{BermanRR10} turn out to be essentially the only known shortcut algorithms, regardless of efficiency, that also produce hopsets.
-The same guarantee of $\cO(n^{1/2})$ diameter holds.
+The same guarantee of $\cO(n^{1/2})$ hopbound holds.

 It is also worth noting that for hopsets, whether or not the given graph is weighted also makes a difference, unlike in the case of shortcuts.
 While all aforementioned lower bound constructions are unweighted, \cite{BodwinH23} shows that \cite{UllmanY91,BermanRR10}, which also work on weighted graphs, are essentially optimal for weighted graphs.
-Specifically, there exists a family of weighted graphs for which diameters cannot be reduced below $\tilde{\Omega}(n^{1/2})$ using any $\cO(n)$-size hopset.
-Though not explicitly stated, via alternation products, it also implies an $\tilde{\Omega}(n^{1/3})$ diameter lower bound for $\cO(m)$-size hopsets.
+Specifically, there exists a family of weighted graphs for which hopbounds cannot be reduced below $\tilde{\Omega}(n^{1/2})$ using any $\cO(n)$-size hopset.
+Though not explicitly stated, via alternation products, it also appears to imply an $\tilde{\Omega}(n^{1/3})$ hopbound lower bound for $\cO(m)$-size hopsets.
 Very recently, \cite{bals2025greedy} proves that the greedy approach of \cite{BermanRR10} is existentially optimal in terms of both $n$ and $m$ for hopsets in weighted graphs.

-A summary of our new results and previously best known lower bounds can be found in \cref{tab:bound}.
+A summary of our new results and best prior bounds can be found in \cref{tab:lb,tab:ub}.